 —John A. Hall, McGill University

 "A superb book!
-Anyone who wants to know why poor Americans love their country should read Broke and Patriotic.
-Francesco Duina has gone to homeless shelters, laundromats, bus stations, and other public places to ask that question.
-The answers are startling and reveal much about people's deep and enduring beliefs in freedom, God, and the American Dream.
+Anyone who wants to know why poor Americans love their country should read this.
+The answers Duina finds to this question are startling and reveal deep and enduring beliefs in freedom, God, and the American Dream.
 The lessons Duina provides are especially important given the current state of American politics."

 —John L. Campbell, Dartmouth College and Copenhagen Business School

 "An excellent, timely book, which can help us understand the results of the recent elections.
-Unlike their affluent and educated compatriots, the American poor do not envy the rich.
-They are proud to be Americans and derive personal dignity from the membership in the nation.
-They feel they were given equal opportunities with everyone else in it and do not blame their poverty on society but take responsibility for it.
+The American poor do not envy the rich.
+They are proud to be Americans and derive personal dignity from membership in the nation.
+Rather than blame their poverty on society, they take responsibility for it.
 The elite talk in the great cities would not make sense to them.
-A sociological counterpart of Hillbilly Elegy."
+A sociological counterpart to Hillbilly Elegy."

 —Liah Greenfeld, author of Mind, Modernity, Madness